dhaddad355/billing-portal/docs/SETUP.md

-# Billing Portal Setup Guide
+# MyLEI Portal Setup Guide

-Complete setup guide for deploying the Laser Eye Institute Billing Portal with Supabase, Azure AD, and Vercel.
+Complete setup guide for deploying the Laser Eye Institute MyLEI Portal with Supabase, Azure AD, and Vercel.

 ## Table of Contents